Foster Home Services

 Becoming a Foster Parent

-Foster parents play an essential role in providing temporary, safe and nurturing homes to children when their parents are unable to care for them.
+Foster parents play an essential role in providing temporary, safe and nurturing homes to children and teens when their parents are unable to care for them.
 Becoming a foster parent can provide a wonderful change to your life and to the lives of the children you care for.
 Once a child or sibling group is placed in your home, a new journey begins that can last anywhere from overnight to several months.
-If you are interested in becoming a foster parent and helping a child during a family crisis, please read the steps (below) you will need to complete before being approved.

-All foster parents are required to complete this training and become licensed.
+All foster parents are required to complete an orientation, paperwork, training and a home visit to become licensed.
 Foster parents receive compensation that is provided to cover room and board costs of foster children.
 Foster children are enrolled in Medicaid.

 Certification and Beyond

 Once MAPP training is completed, all documents have been submitted, and the state has cleared the applicants, foster parents are certified and their home is open for the placement of foster children.
 The home and parents have to be recertified every year on the anniversary of the date they were first cleared.
 JCCA’s staff supports all its foster parents with ongoing training, regular conversations with case managers and other staff support.
-There is an Annual Foster Parent Appreciation Breakfast held to honor and celebrate our families for their commitment to help our city’s children.
+There are various events throughout the year, such as townhalls and foster parent appreciation events, to help show how much we value and care for our foster parents.

 Adoption Through Foster Care